Strung Out: History

-The band formed in 1989 in Simi Valley, California.
-The original lineup consisted of vocalist Jason Cruz, guitarists Rob Ramos and Jake Kiley, bassist Jim Cherry and drummer Adam Austin.
-After releasing a self-titled 7" record, they became one of the first bands to be signed to Fat Wreck Chords, the record label owned and operated by Fat Mike of the band NOFX.
-Austin left the band in 1992 and was replaced by Jordan Burns, formerly of fellow Simi Valley natives Ten Foot Pole.
-Their first album, Another Day in Paradise, was released in May 1994.
+The band formed in 1991 in Simi Valley, California.
+The original lineup consisted of vocalist Jason Cruz, guitarist Rob Ramos, bassist Jim Cherry and drummer Adam Austin.
+After releasing a self-titled 7" record in 1993, they became one of the first bands to be signed to Fat Wreck Chords, the record label owned and operated by Fat Mike of the band NOFX.
+Austin left the band in 1992, and was replaced by Brad Morrison.
+Jake Kiley joined as second guitarist in 1993.
+Morrison left the band in 1993, and was replaced by Jordan Burns, formerly of fellow Simi Valley natives Ten Foot Pole.
+This lineup (Cruz, Ramos, Cherry, Kiley, and Burns) wrote and recorded the band's first album, Another Day in Paradise, which was tracked in late 1993, and released in May 1994.
 Suburban Teenage Wasteland Blues followed in 1996.
 In 1998 they released The Skinny Years...Before We Got Fat, a compilation album of their pre-Fat Wreck Chords material.

-Bassist Jim Cherry was fired from the band in 1999 and went on to play in Pulley and Zero Down, but died of heart failure in 2002 at the age of 30.
-He was replaced by Chris Aiken, whose musical background had a strong impact on the 2000 eight-song EP, The Element of Sonic Defiance.
+Bassist Jim Cherry was fired from the band due to conflict about his publishing and between the members in 1999 and went on to play in Pulley and Zero Down.
+Initially, Jim was replaced by Craig Riker (Jughead's Revenge), who played on the track Klawsterfobia (Short Music for Short People).
+This was a brief stint, ultimately being replaced by Chris Aiken, whose musical background had a strong impact on the 2000 eight-song EP, The Element of Sonic Defiance.

 In 2002, the band released their fourth full-length album An American Paradox, their first release to appear in the Billboard 200.
 The initial production run contained a bonus song entitled "Don't Look Back".
 A video was filmed for the song "Cemetery" and was included on several punk rock video compilations.
 In 2003 they recorded and released a live album as part of the Fat Wreck Chords Live in a Dive series.
 Exile in Oblivion, was released on November 2, 2004, with a video filmed for the song "Analog."
 Strung Out released their sixth full-length album, Blackhawks Over Los Angeles on June 12, 2007.

 In March 2009, Strung Out released a collection of rarities & B-sides entitled Prototypes and Painkillers.
 The album is the second such compilation from the band who previously compiled similar material on The Skinny Years: Before We Got Fat in 1998.

 On September 29, 2009, Strung Out released their 7th studio album titled Agents of the Underground.
-This has a less political tone to it than their previous one, and it also combines more of the old fast sound with heavy metal influences.